SQLBulkQueryTool/SQLBulkQueryTool/README.md

 Query Tool for Bulk execution of SQL statements and Verification of expected results (i.e., regression testing)

-The premise of the tool is that you run a test ("scenario"), executing a defined set of SQL statements, and compare those results with expected results.
-For which several different level of reports (individual, group and summary) are produced indicating success or failure.
+The premise of the tool is that you run a test ("scenario"), which defines a set of SQL statements to execute, and compare the actual results with expected results.
+For which several different level of reports (individual, group and summary) are produced indicating success or failure, as well as, summary of successes and failures.

 The tool is easy to run one scenario at a time, but it's also designed so that you can run multiple scenarios in a single run.
 This enables you to organize your scenarios in folder groupings, and then run those groups against the